 Where does asbestos come from?
 Asbestos, a group of minerals prized for their durability and heat resistance, was widely used across the United States until the 1980s.
-Unfortunately, doctors and scientists later linked the material to a variety of diseases, including mesothelioma.
+Unfortunately, doctors and scientists later linked asbestos exposure to a variety of diseases, including mesothelioma.

 Since asbestos can cause mesothelioma, which kills around 3,300 people every year, nonprofits like the ADAO are dedicated to banning asbestos.
 It’s difficult to track exactly where Americans would have encountered asbestos.
-Given how readily available it was and how frequently it was used in the construction of buildings and consumer products during the 20th century, however, some experts suspect that nearly every American was exposed to the material at one point or another during this time period.
+Given how readily available it was and how frequently it was used in the construction of buildings and consumer products during the 20th century, however, some experts suspect that nearly every American was exposed to asbestos at one point or another during this time period.

 If you or a loved one lived or worked in an area with a high risk of asbestos exposure, it’s important to learn more about where you may have come into contact with the carcinogen.
 Luckily, it usually takes multiple exposures for someone to develop issues with their health.
 This is why people in certain occupations have a higher risk of developing mesothelioma, asbestosis, and other asbestos-related diseases.
 Understanding your history of exposure could help your doctor determine whether you’re at risk for mesothelioma or another cancer.

 Asbestos Exposure in the United States

-One city alone, Libby, Montana, was responsible for much of the asbestos shipped around the country.
-From 1948 to 1993, over five million tons of the carcinogen were shipped out of Libby to almost every state.
-See the map below to see what states received the largest amounts (in metric tons) of the carcinogen from Libby.
+Libby, Montana, was a major contributor to the national asbestos supply, with over five million tons of the carcinogen shipped to almost every state between 1948 and 1993.
+The map below displays the states that received the largest amounts (in metric tons) of carcinogen from Libby.

 Given that it’s a mineral, asbestos can be found in nature.
 This is called naturally occurring asbestos.
 It isn’t inherently dangerous when undisturbed but some areas, where the mineral has run off into water and soil, can be hazardous.
 Still, it is unlikely for someone to develop mesothelioma from natural deposits.
 In towns like Libby, Montana, however, mines can plague the entire population.

 Asbestos Mining in Libby, Montana